BagelHole/Bagel-Terraform-Templates/Bagel-Terraform-GCP-GitHub-Upload-Site/README.md

 must be done with your domain provider like [Google Domains](https://domains.google/).

 ## Cloud Build Trigger
-This code is used by creating a trigger that will execute a cloud build YAML file that is inside your GitHub Repository.
+This code creates a trigger that will execute a cloud build YAML file that is inside your GitHub Repository.
 This trigger will run a Cloud Build when someone pushes to your linked GitHub Repo.
 This YAML should have the gsutil commands needed to upload your website to the needed bucket.

 ### Link to YAML file that deploys React.JS website to bucket
 - [YAML CLoud Build for React.JS App](https://github.com/BagelHole/Bagel-YAML-Templates/tree/main/Bagel-YAML-GCP-Deploy-ReactJS)